Tubi: Original films

+Sports

 United States

 Through Fox Sports, Tubi currently has the rights to show live matches from the NBA G League, UEFA Nations League, CONCACAF, and Liga MX/Liga MX Femenil.
-With the exception of the G League, these games are shown on the channel Fox Sports on Tubi.
+With the exception of the G League (which are shown on its own channel in the app), these games are shown on the channel Fox Sports on Tubi.

 During the 2022 FIFA World Cup, Tubi offered all matches on-demand 30 minutes after they ended.
 During the 2023 World Baseball Classic, Tubi showed select games live.
 Tubi streamed Fox's coverage of Super Bowl LIX for free on February 9, 2025, along with its own unique pregame show.
+Tubi also simulcasted the 2025 Thanksgiving football game.
+In 2026, Tubi will exclusively air select games from the 2026 World Baseball Classic, simulcast Mexico and the United States' opening matches from the 2026 FIFA World Cup and simulcast the 2026 Thanksgiving football game.

 Tubi offers several free ad-supported streaming Sports TV channels through their Live TV service.
 As of February 2025, these channels include offerings from the National Football League, National Basketball Association, Major League Baseball, NASCAR, Ultimate Fighting Championship, DAZN, PGA Tour, National Hockey League, Top Rank Boxing, FuboTV, PokerGO, Big 12 Conference, Atlantic Coast Conference, HBO Boxing, Women's Sports Network, beIN Sports, Motor Trend, Stadium, National Hot Rod Association, FanDuel TV and Real Madrid CF.

 International

 On December 18, 2024, it was announced that starting with the Liga MX and Liga MX Femenil Torneo Clausura 2025, the platform will begin showing the home games of the León and Pachuca clubs as well as their female counterparts for free in Mexico, Guatemala, El Salvador, Costa Rica, Panama, and Ecuador.

 On February 3, 2025, CONCACAF revealed that Tubi had acquired the rights to broadcast the CONCACAF Champions Cup in Mexico.

 On February 19, 2025, it was made official that the service had acquired the rights to stream 50% of Premier League matches in Mexico and Central America starting from Matchday 26 of the 2024-25 season.
 It was later revealed that the platform had also acquired the FA Cup television rights in those regions.

-Subsequently in the Clausura 2025, it was confirmed that the home games of FC Juárez Men's and Women's as well as those of Tigres (whose broadcasting rights are held by Azteca Deportes) would also begin to be streamed through Tubi.
+Subsequently, in the Clausura 2025, it was confirmed that the home games of FC Juárez Men's and Women's as well as those of Tigres (whose broadcasting rights are held by Azteca Deportes) would also begin to be streamed through Tubi.